Optimized for 4K HDR content. Available in four lengths. Includes 24K rose gold contacts. Durable and flexible cable. Fits snugly into devices.

 Electronics manufacturers are constantly looking for new ways to improve and market HDMI cables.
 While that’s resulted in some impressive functional improvements, it has also created a marketplace full of expensive “upgrades” that don’t add any real advantage.
 Here are the most common.

-“Premium” HDMI cables are often touted as manufactured with special fabric or a particularly durable form of plastic and can cost two to three times as much as traditional HDMI cables.
+Often touted as manufactured with special fabric or a particularly durable form of plastic, these can cost two to three times as much as traditional HDMI cables.
 Cables made of high-quality materials are definitely better than standard cables, but the improvements these materials bring are very often difficult to notice.
 If you’re not sure if a premium cable would make a difference in your particular TV setup, try running a blind test between one and a traditional HDMI cable.
 Most people see no noticeable difference.

 It’s easy to overpay for HDMI cables, so before you pull out your credit card, make sure you know how much you should spend.
 You can expect to pay between $5 and $100 for an HDMI cable.